 What can I say?
-Spanish people really knows how to celebrate and I was lucky to see the biggest festival in Valencia – Las Fallas!
-It is the celebration of the final days of winter and the arrival of spring and it is celebrated with massive fires, spectacular pyrotechnics and fiestas.
+Spanish people really know how to celebrate and I was lucky to see the biggest festival in Valencia – Las Fallas Parades!
+It is the celebration of the final days of winter and the arrival of spring and it is celebrated with massive fires, spectacular pyrotechnics, and fiestas.

 Las Fallas de Valencia

 The most popular story of how Las Fallas started comes from a centuries-old tradition in which Valencian carpenters burn old materials they didn’t need and also, wooden instruments which were used to hold up the oil lamps.
 Since the festival is held around the spring equinox, at this time of the year the days are longer and the extra hours of sun meant that the Valencian carpenters didn’t need the light of the oil lamps.

 Some people may disagree about the beginning of Las Fallas, but it is known that the festival is hundreds of years old.
 The first written record in which Las Fallas is mentioned is from the second half of the 18th century.
 It was a Valencian government document about various laws where the fires could be set.